Open a PDF version to print this topic

 Sort out personal conflicts

 Continuing conflict with people who are important to you is very stressful.
-It can increase your risk of getting depressed, especially if you've had a difficult relationship for a long time, and it feels like you can't do anything to make it better.
+It can increase your risk of getting depressed.
+This is especially so if you have had a difficult relationship for a long time, and it feels like you cannot do anything to make it better.

 Manage work stress

 Stress is often work-related.
-If work isn't going well, you may need to create more of a balance between work and the things you enjoy doing.
+If work is not going well, you may need to create more of a balance between work and the things you enjoy doing.

-If your work environment is unsupportive, try talking to a close friend or counsellor about the challenges.
-Brainstorm things that could help.
+If your work environment is unsupportive, try talking to a close friend or counsellor about the challenges and brainstorm things that could help.
 Making some of the changes mentioned above might help you cope better with work pressures.
 People who feel very trapped can often end up depressed or anxious.
-If this is how you feel, see your GP to talk about your options.
+If this is how you feel, see your general practice team to talk about your options.

 Be mindful

-Mindfulness meditation helps to reduce the effects of stress, anxiety and symptoms like insomnia, poor concentration and low mood.
+Mindfulness meditation helps to reduce the effects of stress and anxiety.
+It can also help with symptoms like insomnia, poor concentration and low mood.
 And you can do it anywhere at any time!

 Get some restful sleep

-Sleeping problems are common when you're suffering from stress.
+Sleeping problems are common when you are suffering from stress.
 For tips about how to get a good night's sleep see Tips for sleeping well.

 Have fun!